College football scores: Top 25 rankings, results for Week 13

 College football rankings: Top 25 for Week 13

-Here's the latest AP Poll.
-The next AP Poll will be released on Sunday, Nov.
-29. The first College Football Playoff rankings will be revealed Tuesday, Nov.
-24.
+Here's the first College Football Playoff rankings of the 2020 season.
+The next CFP Poll will be released on Tuesday, Dec.
+1

 |